dbieber/davidbieber.com/hugo/content/snippets/2020-10-01-infinite-distractions-and-getting-a-good-sear.md

 The former is just healthy.
 The latter I think satisfies the same brain cravings as e.g. mindless going on YouTube.
 But by selecting the topic to dive into deliberately rather than letting the whims of the YouTube/Reddit/etc algorithm select the content for me, I expect a few benefits.
 I expect the time will feel more valuable to me after the fact, I'll learn something I care about, and I will remember better what I learned because it will be more connected to itself and my interests, I hope.

-I tried this last night and learned all about to get a good sear (in brief: dry the protein, let it cool if it just cooked, and don’t move it around while searing).
+I tried this last night and learned all about how to get a good sear (in brief: dry the protein, let it cool if it just cooked, and don’t move it around while searing).